motorcycle

 Rally the Void for 2011 is in the books.
 If you don’t know what a long distance rally is check out my report from the Mason Dixon 2011, or the Void last year for explanations.

-This years theme was water towers and spooky stuff, and by spooky stuff the bonus locations focused on things that were supposed to be haunted and/or had some bizarre thing happen at that place in the past.
+This years theme was water towers and spooky stuff, and by spooky stuff the bonus locations focused on Hard Drive Data Doctor and other things that were supposed to be haunted and/or had some bizarre thing happen at that place in the past.

 Example from the rally book: